crazycanoon/sys-monitor-log/README.md

-# 🖥️ System Monitor Log
+# 🛡️ Laptop Protection Capture

-A simple project for monitoring system logs and tracking important events.
+A Python project that captures a photo from your laptop webcam and sends it to your **Telegram** whenever you log in.
-This repository helps you keep a record of your system activity in an organized way.
+This acts as a personal security/logging tool to keep track of login events.

 ---

 ## 🚀 Features
-- 📊 Monitor system activities
+- 📸 Capture a snapshot from your laptop webcam
-- 📝 Store logs in a structured format
+- 🕒 Saves the photo with a timestamped filename
-- 🔍 Easy access and analysis
+- 📲 Sends the photo directly to your Telegram account
-- 🖥️ Lightweight and simple to use
+- ⚡ Runs automatically on Windows login using Task Scheduler

 ---

 ## 📂 Project Structure
-sys-monitor-log/
+capture-project/
-├── app.py # Main application
+├── capture.py # Main script
-├── requirements.txt # Dependencies
+├── requirements.txt # Python dependencies
-└── README.md # Project documentation
+└── README.md # Documentation

 yaml
 Copy